 Position yourself for career growth in the intelligence community with a master's degree in management with a specialization in intelligence management.

-The Master of Science in management with a specialization in intelligence management at University of Maryland University College prepares you to take on management roles in the collection and analysis of intelligence for national security, law enforcement, and business purposes.
-You'll learn to apply solid management theories, engage in intelligence-related research, and interpret intelligence-related data for decision making, gaining an essential understanding of the entire intelligence community.
+The Master of Science in management with a specialization in intelligence management at University of Maryland University College prepares you to take on management roles in the intelligence collection, analysis, counterintelligence, counterterrorism, cyber espionage, resource management, and intelligence policy and oversight for national security, law enforcement, and business purposes.
+Designed for early- to midcareer intelligence professionals, this specialization will help you improve your professional qualifications and teach you to apply solid management theories and principles, engage in intelligence-related research, and assess intelligence-related data for decision making.
+It will also prepare you to gain an essential understanding of the organization, priorities, processes, roles, and responsibilities of the intelligence community.

 About the Management Master's Degree with Intelligence Management Specialization

-In the intelligence management specialization courses, you'll apply intelligence management concepts to international current events to develop analytical products and practice making executive-level decisions, so you're prepared for the real world of intelligence management.
-You'll gain an analytical understanding of legal and ethical principles that guide the intelligence community, as well as an understanding of how to manage the intelligence process using technological advances and human resources to prevent crime and enhance national security.
+In the intelligence management specialization courses, you'll incorporate scenarios and data from actual events into class discussions, assignments, and exercises to practice making executive-level decisions that will better prepare you for the real world of intelligence management.
+You'll gain an analytical understanding of legal and ethical principles that guide the intelligence community, and learn how to manage intelligence processes, integrate emerging technological advances, and govern human resources.
+The curriculum is designed to increase your core knowledge and provide an insightful understanding of national security and intelligence policy issues.

 What You'll Learn